jjones31/orders-app/README.md

 * Output of the CLI is just the total
 * Anything outside of "apple" or "orange" did not add to the price, throw an exception, or notify the user of the product not being valid.
 * I created a domain model, however, I did not define any aggregate roots or entities.
 Everything besides the OrderService was a value object.

+## Step 2: Simple Offers
+The OrderService now will calculate a discount based on the number of apples and oranges in the order.
+Apples are buy one get one free and oranges are buy 2 get the third free.

+**Decisions**
+* Started to implement a chain of responsibility, but this didn't really fit the use case.
+I opted to just have a list of functions, each representing the strategy to calculate an offer.
+* I decided to make Offers a domain object instead of an application service.
+This was because the term "offer" was used in the description.